NoamTiram/HarnessVision/README.md

   1. Sparse: Provide the frame, the points to track and the next frame (Lucas-Kanade method)
     a.
 Choose manually
     b.
 Use Object detection
-  2. Dense: track all the points – using Gunner Franeback’s algorithm
+  2. Dense: track all the points – using Gunner Franeback’s algorithm.
+We are using that method.

-In the algorithm, I'm converting optical flow vector into a polar form, then use the magnitude in order to calculate how many movements occured in the video.
+In the algorithm, I'm converting optical flow vector into a polar form, then use the magnitude (which being normalized into 0-255, just for faster calculations) in order to calculate how many movements occured in the video.
 I'm normalizing by precentage of "high movements" (alpha param) - and that's the score. that way, long/short videos won't be biased.